Overview:

 The parenting coordinator:

-David Paul has extensive education, training, and experience working with parties as mediator and parenting coordinator in family law matters.
-As a parenting coordinator, David is neutral and does not advocate on behalf of or represent either parent.
-Rather, his work focuses on helping parents develop parenting and communication skills, on mediating disputes and, where necessary, on writing decisions (arbitration).
+The parenting coordinator is neutral and does not advocate on behalf of or represent either parent.
+Rather, the parenting coordinator is a specially trained professional whose work focuses on helping parents develop parenting and communication skills, on mediating disputes and, where necessary, on writing decisions (arbitration).
 The overarching focus of the parenting coordinator’s work is to uphold the best interests of the children and encourage each parent to do so as well.
 When a decision is required is reduced to writing and is legally binding on the parties.
 A parent who disagrees with a decision may apply to the court, pursuant to s.19 of the Family Law Act.
 The application is similar to an appeal.

 When is parenting coordination appropriate: